 - In 2010, there were 89 pedestrians killed.

 Pedestrian accidents aren’t a problem just in South Carolina either.
 In fact, the National Highway Traffic Safety Administration (NHTSA) reported that the number of pedestrian fatalities increased 3 percent nationwide from 2010 to 2011.
 The increase came even as the total number of highway deaths fell to the lowest level in more than six decades.
-According to NHTSA data, there were 4,432 pedestrians killed in 2011 as compared to 4,302 who lost their lives in 2010.

 While law enforcement is continuing public education efforts on pedestrian and driver safety, this will come as little comfort to those pedestrians who have been seriously injured or to those who lost their loved ones in pedestrian accidents.

 Anyone who walks on or near a roadway could potentially become the victim of a pedestrian accident.
 However, some people are at greater risk than others, and some locations present a greater risk than others.
 According to NHTSA’s analysis of the pedestrian deaths and accidents:

 - 73 percent of pedestrian fatalities happened in urban areas as opposed to in rural settings.

 - 79 percent of pedestrian deaths occurred at non-intersections as opposed to at intersections.

 - 88 percent of pedestrian fatalities happened during normal weather conditions rather than at times of low visibility.

 - 68 percent of pedestrian accidents occurred at night.

 - 19 percent of pedestrians killed in vehicle accidents in 2010 were age 65 or older.